PaddlePaddle/docs/doc/fluid/user_guides/tools/elastic_ctr/deploy_ctr_on_baidu_cloud_en.md

 The client is the client get_values.cpp based on [redisplusplus](https://github.com/sewenew/redis-plus-plus), and the client here [get_values.cpp](https://github.com/PaddlePaddle/Serving/blob/master/doc/resource/get_value.cpp)

-Basic principle: start k threads, each thread accesses the redis server M times, and each time obtains N keys in batches using mget.
+Principle: start k threads, each thread accesses the redis server M times, and each time obtains N keys in batches using mget.
 The total time is summed and averaged.

 Run the command：